 Objects of this type are created with the method RawMemoryFactory. createRawByteWriter and RawMemoryFactory.createRawByte.
-Each object references a range of elements in the RawMemoryRegion starting at the $base\ address$ provided to the factory method.
-The size provided to the factory method determines the number of elements accessable.
+Each object references a range of elements in the RawMemoryRegion starting at the base address provided to the factory method.
+The size provided to the factory method determines the number of elements accessible.